Canada Employer of Record

 As you look to hire employees in Canada, here are some common regulations you’ll need to know to create a compliant contract, as well as how an employer of record and PEO can provide support for your unique HR needs.

-The average workday in Canada is eight hours, and the standard workweek is 40 hours.
-Restrictions on working hours are regulated by provincial employment law.
+The average workday in Canada is eight hours, and the standard workweek is 40 hours with a maximum of 48.

 Every province in Canada and the federal government require one day of rest per seven-day period and an extended break period between work shifts, typically eight to 13 hours.

 As you consider the appropriate salary to offer your Canadian employees, keep in mind:

 - Minimum wage requirements vary across Canada and are regulated by provincial employment law.

 - The minimum wage for federally regulated employees is $15 per hour as of December 29, 2021.

 - For employees required to work more than a 40-hour workweek, overtime pay is typically time and a half, with a maximum of eight overtime hours per week.